julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, June 10, 2025.
+Wednesday, June 11, 2025.
 Quote of the day:

-> "Faith, there hath been many great men that have flattered the people who ne'er loved them." - William Shakespeare
+> "The purpose of a business is to create a customer." - Peter Drucker